 Suppose you have a dataset of multiple variables.
 If you want to compare the relationship of each 2 variables of the dataset, you need to create a Matrix where every possible combination of bivariate variables is present.
 Now, in Excel, you can just create a Scatter Chart of each set of bivariate variables.
 Then arrange the scattered chart in a Matrix form.
 Therefore, you got your Scatter Plot Matrix.
 It is very functional in Statistical analysis.

-Step-by-Step Procedures to Create Scatter Plot Matrix in Excel
+How to Create Scatter Plot Matrix in Excel: with Easy Steps

 It is straightforward to plot Scatter Plot Matrix in Excel.
 I will Insert the Scatter Chart into my dataset to create a Scatter Plot in Excel.
 Later the chart will be resized and readjusted so that I can use it to create the Matrix.
 So, let’s go through the process quickly.